 formula() function to see the response and predictor variables used in Step 1.

 drop1() function to see which term (predictor) should be deleted from the model

 Step 4: Look to remove the term with the lowest AIC value.
-Re-form the model without the variable which one is non-significant or having the lowest AIC value.
-The simplest way to do this is to copy the model formula in the clipboard, paste it into a new command and edit out the term you do not want
+Re-form the model without the variable that is non-significant or has the lowest AIC value.
+The simplest way to do this is to copy the model formula in the clipboard, paste it into a new command, and edit out the term you do not want

 Step 5: Examine the effect of dropping another term by running the

 If you see any variable having the lowest AIC value, if found, remove the variable and carry out this process repeatedly until you have a model that you are happy with.